kinode-dao/.github/profile/README.md

 ## What happened?

-A scammer has taken control of our previous accounts.
 To protect our community and continue development, we've rebranded to Hyperware and moved to a new domain.

-What should you do?
+## What should you do?

 - Unfollow the former Kinode Twitter account, https://x.com/kinode
 - Leave the Kinode discord, if you are in it